Sixth National Government of New Zealand: Transgender issues

 In late July 2025, Sport and Recreation Minister Mark Mitchell ordered Sport New Zealand to scrap its transgender inclusive sports guidelines following lobbying by the anti-transgender group Save Women's Sport Australasia.
 Labour's rainbow issues spokesperson Shanan Halbert described the scrapping of the transgender inclusive guidelines as a "step backwards" while the Greens' rainbow issues spokesperson Benjamin Doyle said that the Government had failed rainbow communities.

 In mid November 2025, Health Minister Simeon Brown confirmed that Cabinet had decided to suspend the issuing new prescriptions of puberty blockers for children with gender dysphoria until the outcome of a major British clinical trial expected in 2031, which was triggered by the controversial Cass Review.
 NZ First leader Peters, whose party has campaigned against the use of puberty blockers for children, welcomed the decision.
 Similar sentiments were echoed by ACT's children's spokesperson Karen Chhour.
-By contrast, the Green MP Ricardo Menendez March and the Professional Association for Transgender Health Aotearoa (PATHA) criticised the decision, saying that it was influenced by overseas Culture Wars politics and that would it adversely affect the health of transgender children.
+By contrast, the Green MP Ricardo Menendez March criticised the decision, saying that it was influenced by overseas Culture War politics and that would it adversely affect the health of transgender children.
+Medical opinion was split, with University of Otago emeritus Professor Charlotte Paul supporting the Government's decision to restrict the issuing of puberty blockers in light of the Cass review and Youth health specialist Dame Sue Bagshaw and the Professional Association for Transgender Health Aotearoa (PATHA) denouncing the Government's decision as a "moral panic."
+On 1 December 2025, PATHA sought a legal injunction to stop the incoming ban on new puberty blocker prescriptions, which is expected to come into force on 19 December.
+On 17 December, Wellington High Court Justice Michele Wilkinson-Smith upheld PATHA's bid to delay the Government's restriction on new puberty blocker prescriptions, pending a judicial review.